law23sum/python_tutorial/dash/sample_code/python/Plotly-Dash-master/Bonus-Content/Components/buttons.md

 ### Welcome to the bonus content of "The Book of Dash".  :hugs:

 Here you will find additional examples of Plotly Dash components, layouts and style.
-To learn more about making dashboards with Plotly Dash, and how to buy your copy of ["The Book of Dash"](https://nostarch.com/book-dash), please see the reference section at the bottom of this article.
+To learn more about making python_tutorials with Plotly Dash, and how to buy your copy of ["The Book of Dash"](https://nostarch.com/book-dash), please see the reference section at the bottom of this article.

 This article will focus on the `html.Button` component from Plotly, and easy ways to style a button using the `dbc.Button`